-Under French law a couple can enter into a matrimonial contract which will affect overlap, and that one does not revoke the the way their property is owned.
-Different forms of contract exist, making the position unlike that in the UK.
+Under French law a couple can enter into a matrimonial contract which will affect forms of contract exist, making the position unlike that in the UK.
 A couple whose matrimonial domicile is in the UK (or in most other common law countries such as the Republic of Ireland) is treated in France as if they were married under a separation of assets (séparation de biens) matrimonial property regime.